GRASSROOTS ARTS PROGRAM GRANT

 Multicultural programs and organizations located outside of the City of Asheville will receive special consideration.
 To be considered a multicultural organization the mission of the organization must be focused on supporting African American, Asian American, Latino, or Native American cultures.
 For a program to be considered multicultural it must be conducted by artists, ensembles, or organizations of color.

-Arts organizations will not be required to match grant funding.
-The County’s contribution satisfies the one to one match required for the North Carolina Arts Council and the National Endowment for the Arts funding.
+Arts organizations may be required to match grant funding.
+The County’s contribution satisfies the one to one match required for grantees receiving North Carolina Arts Council funding.
+Grantees receiving National Endowment for the Arts funding will have a required one to one match.

 Organizations that have received a NCAC Sustaining Support grant are still eligible to apply for a GAP grant, but only for program support.
 Sustaining Support recipients are not eligible to apply for a GAP grant for operating support.
 If you have received both a NCAC Sustaining Support grant and a NEA project grant, you are NOT eligible to apply for a GAP grant.